cn-eugene/MC-Redstone-Week-3/README.md

 # MC-Redstone-Week-3
-Save Folders for Redstone Camp
+Save Folders for Redstone Camp -- They have the name of the ninja.

+The slide show presentations titled: Redstone Creation and TnT Cannon Instructions are for the ninjas to use if they would like to make any of the Redstone creations.
+(Kael -- our intern for this summer -- created these slide show presentations.

 For Minecraft, you must have Microsoft account to log in.
 Minecraft is not free, it costs $30 for Java and Bedrock.
 The Minecraft launcher is free (which is all that is needed for Bedrock Edition).